Welcome to the Dermatology Grand Rounds

 CHIEF COMPLAINT: Large red protruding lesion on forehead

-Signs and symptoms: A 60-year-old female with no past medical history presented to the clinic with a large red lesion on her forehead and frontal scalp.
+CLINICAL HISTORY: A 60-year-old female with no past medical history presented to the clinic with a large red lesion on her forehead and frontal scalp.
 The patient stated that it began as a small nodule approximately six months prior to her visit and had grown quickly, causing discomfort.
 She reported no history of head and neck surgeries or procedures.
 Notably, she had been seeing an oncologist for a couple of months due to anemia of unknown origin, and the oncology team referred her to dermatology for further evaluation of the large plaque.

 Patient with chronic painful nodule on left third fingernail